Project Overview

 What does it get you?

-• Significantly lower prices, and more flexible service options.
+• Significantly lower prices (at least 30%), and more flexible service options.

 • Community control of prices, services, policies, and infrastructure investment.